rschristopher/rschristopher.github.io/src/custody/wallets-and-keys.md

 In practice, a private key can generate unlimited receive addresses.
+ A given receive address should never be used more than once.

 The word "address" implies your Bitcoin is located at this address.
  However, there is no "address" that maintains a balance of your Bitcoin.